-If the diagnosis is beyond a doubt, with classic symptoms and imaging findings, and no likely localising history is present (i.e. no trauma, surgery, history of or suspicion of antecedent pseudotumour cerebri), a speculative non-targeted lumbar epidural blood patch is a reasonable next step without necessarily trying to identify/confirm the location of leak 9.
+If the diagnosis is beyond a doubt, with classic symptoms and imaging findings, and no likely localizing history is present (i.e. no trauma, surgery, history of or suspicion of antecedent pseudotumor cerebri), a speculative non-targeted lumbar epidural blood patch is a reasonable next step without necessarily trying to identify/confirm the location of leak 9.

 In many cases, non-targeted lumbar epidural blood patch will not result in a permanent cure, and further imaging is required.